 We are fully accredited as a Center of Excellence in Bariatric and Metabolic Surgery and our Surgeons have been designated Surgeons of Excellence in Bariatric and Metabolic Surgery and have obtained the Golden Seal awarded by the Joint Commission International that signifies that we have met the highest standards in patient safety and quality available in healthcare.

 The (ASMBS) American Society for Metabolic and Bariatric Surgery has released a Position Statement on Global Bariatric Healthcare directed to patients seeking Bariatric Surgery outside the United States.
 This statement urges any patient traveling abroad to seek centers accredited by SRC (Center of Excellence Designation) and JCI (Joint Commission International Accredited).
 These are the same accreditations we mention above and that we display proudly all over our website.
 Only a handful of international hospitals have been awarded these distinctions.
 When shopping around for surgery, price should be the last thing you should look at.
-By traveling outside your country you are already saving a substantial amount.
-Don’t chance it for a couple of dollars more.
+By traveling outside your country you are already saving a substantial amount, not because the quality of care is lower, but because the cost to deliver quality care is lower.
+Don’t chance anything for a couple of dollars more than what you will already save.

 Our team takes care of you from your arrival at the San Diego Airport through the entire weight loss surgery experience.
 Someone is always available to answer your questions, address your concerns, and explain what to expect.